-- 1. Press COND - repeatedly until the format is displayed (stored Press 2. readings, PC OFF, CLr ALL, time, date, date format). - to change.
-Display will now indicate other format 3. (see Figures 16 & 17). - Press any measurement key or allow to automatically turn off.
-4.
+- 1. Press (cond - repeatedly until the format is displayed (scrolling 2.
+Press through stored readings, PC OFF, CLr ALL, time and date to date format). - Press ( MCLI to change.
+Display will now indicate other format 3. (see Figures 16 & 17). - 4.
+Press any measurement key or allow to automatically turn off.